public class EhCacheManagerFactoryBean extends Object implements FactoryBean<CacheManager>, InitializingBean, DisposableBean

 Setting up a separate EhCacheManagerFactoryBean is also advisable when using EhCacheFactoryBean, as it provides a (by default) independent CacheManager instance and cares for proper shutdown of the CacheManager.
 EhCacheManagerFactoryBean is also necessary for loading EhCache configuration from a non-default config location.

-Note: As of Spring 4.0, Spring's EhCache support requires EhCache 2.1 or higher.
-We recommend the use of EhCache 2.5 or higher.
+Note: As of Spring 4.1, Spring's EhCache support requires EhCache 2.5 or higher.

 |Constructor and Description|